-Gratz College offers three options for graduate work in Holocaust and Genocide Studies—a Graduate Certificate (12 credits), a Master of Arts (36 credits) and a Doctorate (48 credits).
+Gratz College offers the following options for graduate work in Holocaust and Genocide Studies:

 The program is designed for educators in public and private schools, museum and education center staff, military and college instructors, descendants of victims who speak in the community, and others who are interested in Holocaust and Genocide research, education, advocacy and prevention.

 Students in this program share a passionate commitment for learning about the worst impulses of mankind and the most egregious examples of genocide in modern history in hopes of creating awareness and preventing such events from occurring again.
 Gratz offers over 35 courses that address the Holocaust, its contemporary significance, and the broader phenomenon of genocide in modern times, including the cases of Armenia, Cambodia, the Balkans, the Holodomor, Rwanda, and the Native American genocides.